ChartIQ/chartiq-react-seed/README.md

 ## Getting started

-To view the example, you will need to copy and paste the ChartIQ `js` and `css` directories inside of the `chartiq` directory.
+To view the example, you will need to create a 'chartiq' directory under the project root and copy/paste the ChartIQ library `js` and `css` directories within.

 ### Running Locally